 Chirchirya in Banka district is a Santal hamlet of about 80 houses.
 Most of the families here own small farms and cattle.
 The men often migrate to nearby towns and villages to work on farms or as construction labourers.

 “It’s a barah-roopi village, which means all clans ( jaat ) live here,” says Sidha Murmu, a respected senior in Chirchirya.
 “There are many clans among the Santal – I am Murmu, there is Bisra, Hembram, Tudu...”

-In the song featured here, they sing about their way of life and the Sohrai festival.
+In the song featured here, they people of Chirchirya sing about their way of life and the Sohrai festival.
 The 12-day festival in January celebrates the harvest season.
-During this time, the Santals worship their cattle and their deities to ensure the fertility of the land.
+During this time, the Santals worship their cattle and deities to ensure the fertility of the land.
 This is followed by a huge feast, songs and dance.

 View: The song of Sohrai Photo album